Eligibility and Application Process

 - psychiatric disabilities

 - sensory impairments

 - chronic health impairments

-In order to receive services for your disability, you must present documentation (at your expense) from a licensed and/or certified professional to the director of Center for Accessibility Resources.
+In order to receive services for your disability, you must present documentation (at your expense) from a licensed and/or certified professional to the director of Office of Accessibility Resources.
 This documentation is used to develop appropriate and reasonable accommodations and should be within the last three years.